 This bunch have decided to get their gravity therapy for free and are doing a version called “power walking”.
 It’s exactly the same as normal walking, but with dance moves.

-This “experienced” guy is a Gravity Guru and the essential ingredients of his therapy are something called the floor and exercise.
-You should spend some time with him.
+I’d recommend you find a Gravity Guru because the essential ingredients of their therapy are something called the floor and exercise.
+You should spend some time with him/her.

 This lady has a lovely track suit.
 She is wearing it because she is doing a gravity therapy exercise called a stand up/sit down.
 It’s not particularly complicated but if she does it enough… lets say between 10 and 200 times, depending upon her current level of fitness, it will produce muscular adaptation, neural drive, cardio-vascular challenge and circulatory mobilisation, she will increase her metabolism, burn calories, produce beneficial exercise induced hormones and make her bones stronger.
 It’s powerful stuff.